swinton/insomnia-plugin-github-apps-helper/README.md

 ## Template Tags Usage

+1. [`jwt`](#jwt): Generates a JSON Web Token, allowing you to authenticate with the GitHub API as your GitHub App
+1. [`installation_access_token`](#installation_access_token): Generates an Installation Access Token, allowing you to authenticate with the GitHub API as an installation of your GitHub App

 ### `jwt`

 Generates a JSON Web Token, allowing you to [authenticate with the GitHub API as your GitHub App](https://developer.github.com/apps/building-github-apps/authentication-options-for-github-apps/#authenticating-as-a-github-app).